 The following document represents our plan to reopen our school district to all students for the 2021-22 school year.
 Unfortunately, there are no easy answers to preventing COVID-19; there are too many variables, opinions and it continues to be a politically charged issue.
 I believe this is not a political issue, it is a safety issue for our entire community.
 Currently, we are not experiencing a high number of cases in our geographic area of COVID-19, and protective equipment such as masks are not required but optional.
-However, we have entered into a period when most Missouri has high transmission rates for COVID-19, the Delta Variant.
+However, the transmission rate of variants appears to be rising.